 Neat straight rows of onions look really attractive in the veg bed, especially if you alternate white and red varieties when you plant them out, according to Carol, aka The Sunday Gardener.
 In her delightful step-by-step guide to growing onions with complementary video she also points out that onions make great companion plants, deterring carrot fly and slugs from other veg crops planted nearby.

-Claire, from Claire’s Allotment, started her onion sets off in cardboard toilet roll tubes in the greenhouse.
-She shows how she leaves the sets in the tubes when they go in the ground in her concise and easy-to follow video: Planting out my onions.
+Claire, from Claire’s Allotment, started her onion sets off in cardboard toilet roll tubes in the greenhouse. she leaves the sets in the tubes when they go in the ground in her concise and easy-to follow video: Planting out my onions.
 She plants them about 4in apart in a raised bed, explaining that the cardboard will biodegrade, giving the onion bulbs plenty of room to swell up.
 And she reminds us to weed and water them on a regular basis.

 A serious allotment grower, Cliff at Castle Hill Garden shares his onion planting techniques in this garden update video from his plot in Nottinghamshire.
 He grows from seed and plants his onions out – cutting uniform holes with a bulb planter – in a double dug bed that has a deep manure base for the roots to feed on.